needle-mirror/com.unity.cloud.gltfast/Documentation~/features.md

 ³: Animation clips can be imported Mecanim compatible, but they won't be assigned and cannot be played back without further work.

 ## Extensions

+glTF defines an [extension mechanism][gltf-ext] that allows the base format to be extended with new capabilities.
+Here's a list of extensions and their current state of support.

 ### Official Khronos&reg; extensions